 But even the most famous tykes are still like the rest of us in some ways — famous parents are also often gifted diapers and strollers, Vulture reports.

-Select VIP guests at the 2013 Cannes Film Festival — including Keanu Reeves and Adrien Brody — were gifted a $6,000 Jean Richard watch, Fox News reports.
-And at last year’s Sundance Film Festival, Natasha Lyonne received a 24-karat gold-plated Huawei smartwatch worth over $800, according to Us Weekly.
+Select VIP guests at the Cannes Film Festival — including Keanu Reeves and Adrien Brody — were gifted a $6,000 Jean Richard watch, Fox News reported.
+And at the Sundance Film Festival, Natasha Lyonne received a 24-karat gold-plated Huawei smartwatch worth over $800, according to Us Weekly.

 10. Cosmetic Treatments